Locations:

 How can I prevent ectropion?

-Most of the time, you really can’t prevent ectropion.
-However, you can take some steps to protect your eyes and eyelids.
-For instance, you can be careful about how often and how firmly you rub your eyes, taking care not to stretch your skin there.
+Most of the time, you can’t prevent ectropion.
+But you can take some steps to protect your eyes and eyelids.
+For instance, you can be careful about how often and how firmly you rub your eyes, taking care not to stretch your skin.
+Avoid sleeping on your stomach with your face in the pillow, as this will increase the laxity of your eyelids.
+If you have sleep apnea, wear your CPAP machine.
+If you think you may have sleep apnea, talk to your primary care doctor to arrange a sleep study.

 You can also protect your skin and eyes from harsh sunlight and wear sunglasses.
 Always wear safety glasses when you need them for work.